What would salsa or stir-fry be without cilantro?

-Many beneficial insects, both pollinators and predators, are attracted to cilantro’s umbels-shaped flowers (think umbrella).
+Many beneficial insects, both pollinators and predators, are attracted to cilantro’s umbels-shaped flowers.
 The USDA Extension reports that California growers have discovered that planting cilantro, along with Alyssum plants, in their lettuce crops attracts predatory hoverflies, whose larvae can eat 150 aphids a day!

 Popular culture claims that eating cilantro can help remove heavy metals from your system.
 Unfortunately, scientific studies report that it only worked as well as a placebo.
 Cilantro may have the ability to reduce the formation of gastric ulcers and stabilize blood sugar, but more research is needed.
-Until scientists sort all that out, go out and put some coriander seeds in your yard and see what happens!
+Until scientists sort all that out, go out and put some coriander seeds in your yard and enjoy the flavor!